Disputing Wills and Inheritance Claims

 - Requiring personal representatives to account for their actions during the administration of an estate

-- We act on behalf of the beneficiaries defending claims by individuals entitled under the Inheritance Act to pursue actions
+- On behalf of the beneficiaries defending claims by individuals entitled under the Inheritance Act to pursue actions

-- We pursue claims on behalf of spouses, partners, children and dependents who wish to contest a will
+- Pursuing claims on behalf of spouses, partners, children and dependents

-- Bring or defend claims as to the validity of a will on the grounds of improper execution, mental capacity, want of knowledge and approval, undue influence and fraud
+Bringing or defending claims as to the validity of a will on the grounds of improper execution, mental capacity, want of knowledge and approval, undue influence and fraud

-Tollers contentious probate team specialises in associated areas including:
+The team also specialises in associated areas including:

 - Actions by and against trustees